 If you work within an organization or team, you may immediately identify with the following dynamic and have an inkling that you’ve lived this.
 At the very least, you may have found the experience frustrating.
 At its worst, this may have been reason enough to end your relationship a team or organization.

 In 2016, I began to explore the existence of an organization’s culture core.
 Theoretically, the core would provide a foundation that would support not only support its people, but also the work to be done.
 Of late, I’ve been exploring a set of stability-enhancing constructs that may contribute to a strong, stable core.
 However, the potential of these constructs to have a positive impact, is not ensured.

 Declared vs. Operating Culture

-Taking the time to identify and expose what is standing in the way of progress is a vital conversation.
-This demands that we listen intently to the environment in which we work and to those are immersed within it.
-In my work with high-performance teams, this has become an important diagnostic exercise.
+Understanding what may stand in the way of progress is vital.
+This demands that we listen intently to the environments in which we work — and to those who are immersed within it.
+In my work with high-performance teams, this has become a key diagnostic exercise.
 The process is rooted in my early exposure to the auto industry and later on, to the Toyota Production System.
 Tantamount to Toyota’s system is the philosophy of Jidoka — where production could be stopped at any moment, if an employee detected an issue that affects quality (More here.)
 Jidoka is built on a deep respect for human wisdom within manufacturing environments.
 It supports “listening” intently to that environment.
-(See my collaboration with Toyota here.)
+To those who understand it best.

-Have you found yourself in an environment where the operating culture overpowered the declared culture?
+Have you found yourself in an environment where the operating culture did not live up to the the declared culture?
 How did you proceed?

 Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who explores challenge and change in work life.
 A charter member of the LinkedIn Influencer Program since 2012 — her thoughts on work life and core stability have appeared in various outlets including Harvard Business Review, Forbes, Quartz and The Huffington Post.